 As Singapore develops its digital economy, a trusted ecosystem is key—one where industries can benefit from tech innovations while consumers are assured.
 It is thus timely to discuss and address ethical issues that may arise from the use of Artificial Intelligence (AI) and Big Data as new business models and innovations emerge from the emergent AI space.

-Proposed AI Governance Framework
+Model AI Governance Framework

 By explaining how AI systems work, building good data accountability practices, and creating open and transparent communication, the framework aims to promote public understanding and trust in technologies.

 - Implementing governance and oversight processes

 - Reviewing how and where AI is deployed